-Baseline noise levels at the scheme location is likely to be primarily influenced by traffic along the A9 trunk road.
-Secondary sources are likely derived from day-to-day agricultural land management and urban activities.
+Baseline noise levels at the scheme location is likely to be primarily influenced by traffic along the A86 trunk road.
+Secondary sources are derived from forestry management.

 The works do not fall within a Candidate Noise Management Area (CNMA) as defined by the Transportation Noise Action Plan (TNAP).